 AF sends Nnef_AFsessionWithQoS_Update request message towards NEF for a group of service flows related to multiple UEs.
 The AF includes the following information in its request: Multiple UE identities, related to each UE a set of Service flow descriptions and their QoS requirements, and flow group policies that apply across service flows.

-In case AF sends a separate request for each UE, each request contains a common flow group correlation ID and common batch information which indicates which requests belong to the same batch and how many requests the batch contains.
+In case AF sends a separate request for each UE, each request contains a common flow group correlation ID and common batch correlation information which indicates which requests belong to the same batch and how many requests the batch contains.

 NEF authorizes AF’s request(s) and discovers PCF related to each of the UEs included in AF’s request(s) as per 23.502 clause 4.15.6.6.
+In case AF sends multiple requests in a batch, the NEF stores the request information until it has received the full batch based on the batch correlation information.
 In this example call flow NEF discovers PCF1 for UE1 and UE3 and PCF2 for UE2.
-Based on the discovery (and flow group correlation ID and batch information in case AF sent multiple requests) NEF determines how many separate UE specific Npcf_PolicyAuhorization_Create requests it has to send to each PCF to cover the whole flow coordination group.
+Based on the discovery (and flow group correlation ID and batch correlation information in case AF sent multiple requests) NEF determines how many separate UE specific Npcf_PolicyAuhorization_Create requests it has to send to each PCF to cover the whole flow coordination group.
 In practice, this is the number of different UEs for the group served by each PCF.
+The NEF can subscribe the Resource allocation status to the PCFs in the Npcf_PolicyAuhorization_Create requests.
+The group information and policy change event can be subscribed to the NEF by PCFs in the Npcf_PolicyAuhorization_Create responses.
+It can be exposure to AF, if subscribed.

+In case NEF does not get the full batch of requests from the AF within a specific time, the NEF fails the requests it has received thus far with an error code indicating an incomplete batch.

+NEF stores information about all the PCFs involved with the particular flow group coordination ID locally and/or in the UDSF in order to pass information between the PCFs about future events.

 NEF interacts with the PCF1 related to UE1 by using Npcf_PolicyAuthorization_Create request with input parameters UE1 address, UE1 ID, flow coordination group ID and policies, total number of requests for this PCF to cover the whole flow correlation group QoS reqs and Flow group policies.
 Based on the number of requests/UEs for the group and batch the PCF will be able to determine when it has received all requests related to the group and will only then proceed towards SMF with full information related to the group.

-PCF1 does the Session binding but since it sees it will receive a total of 2 requests in a batch for this flow coordination group and this is just the first one, it does not proceed towards SMF until it has received all requests relevant for the flow coordination group.
+PCF1 does the Session binding but since it sees it will receive a total of 2 requests in a batch for this flow coordination group and this is just the first one, it stores the first request and does not proceed towards SMF until it has received all requests relevant for the flow coordination group.

+NOTE: This logic is needed to enable appropriate admission control decisions in RAN for all QoS flows added or updated within a batch.
+If such admission control in RAN is not supported, PCF may proceed immediately with policy updates towards the SMF after receiving the first request.
+How RAN performs admission control is out of scope.

+In case PCF does not get the full batch of requests from NEF within a specific time, the PCF fails the requests it has received thus far with an error code indicating an incomplete batch.

 Similar to step 4 but with UE2 and PCF2.